Dorm Room Visitation

-- Sleepovers are allowed only on Friday or Saturday nights and must be approved by the on-duty faculty (of both dormitories) at least one hour before the curfew of the student host.
+- Sleepovers are permitted only on Friday or Saturday nights and must be approved by the on-duty faculty (of both dormitories) at least one hour before the curfew of the host student.

-- On-duty faculty may limit the number of sleepovers, at their discretion.
-A limit of three sleepovers (three students) is recommended.
+- At their discretion, on-duty faculty may limit the number of sleepovers.
+A limit of three sleepovers (three students) per corridor is recommended.

-- Day students must have parental permission to stay overnight in a dormitory; day-student sleepovers are permitted only on weekends, during inclement weather, or with permission of a dean for special events (e.g. Dance Showcase, etc.).
+- Day students must have parent/guardian permission to stay overnight in a dormitory; day-student sleepovers are permitted only on weekends, during inclement weather, or with permission of a dean for special events (Dance Showcase, etc.).

-- Occasionally, students request sleepover guests who are unaffiliated with the Academy; in this case, an Overnight Guest Form (online) must be completed and approved by the Deans Office: guests of college-age will not be permitted.
+- Occasionally, students request sleepover guests who are unaffiliated with the Academy; in this case, an Overnight Guest Form (paper) must be completed and approved by a dean.

 - Guests of college-age are not permitted to stay overnight in Deerfield dorms.